School of Education

 International Studies: Universidad del País Vasco, San Sebastián, Spain; Universidad Tecnológica Equinoccial (Fulbright-Hays Scholar), Quito, Ecuador; and Universidad de Valencia, Valencia, Spain.

 Dr. Kennedy joined the University of Texas at Tyler in 2009.
 She holds a joint appointment as Professor of bilingual science education/STEM Education in the School of Education and as Professor of Engineering in the College of Engineering.
 She also serves as the Executive Director of the Office on International Programs, a unit within Academic Affairs.
 Prior to that time, she was a professor at the University of Idaho in Moscow, Idaho (1998-2003), and also taught at Washington State University in Pullman, Washington, and at Tillamook Bay Community College in Oregon.
 In addition, she worked for NASA’s GLOBE Program at the University Corporation for Atmospheric Research (UCAR) in Boulder, Colorado and Washington D.C.
 (2001-2009).
 During that time, she served on the management team for GLOBE for 11 years (2001-2012), as Deputy Director (2006-2009) and as the Director of the GLOBE International Division (2003-2009 at UCAR in Boulder, Colorado; 2009-2012 from UT Tyler), and currently co-directs the UT Tyler GLOBE U.S. Partnership.

-Dr. Kennedy currently serves as the President of the International Council of Associations for Science Education (ICASE), the Chair of the National Science Teachers Association (NSTA) International Advisory Board, and also serves on the Board of Directors for SCUBAnauts International, on the NOAA National Marine Sanctuaries Ocean for Life Program Steering Committee, and as the Texas State Representative for the National Network for Early Language Learning (NNELL).
+Dr. Kennedy currently serves as the President of the International Council of Associations for Science Education (ICASE), the Chair of the National Science Teachers Association (NSTA) International Advisory Board, and also serves on the Board of Directors for SCUBAnauts International, on the NOAA National Marine Sanctuaries Ocean for Life Program Steering Committee, as the Texas State Representative for the National Network for Early Language Learning (NNELL) and on the Board of Study Texas.
 Her K-12 teaching experience includes 8 years at the secondary level and 7 years at the elementary/middle school level in Idaho, Oregon and Washington, with secondary teaching certifications in Science (Earth Science and Natural Science), Social Studies, Spanish, English as a Second Language and Bilingual Education, and elementary certification in all subjects.
-She has traveled to over 90 countries through her work and educational experiences and has taught language, science and social studies lessons in classrooms around the world.
+She has traveled to over 90 countries through her work and educational experiences.
+She has taught language, science and social studies lessons in classrooms around the world and served as a Fulbright Scholar in Argentina (2014) and in Ecuador (1993).